r7butler/PHAB/README.md

 * `MINP_WS` minimum phosphorus geology from the watershed
 * `PPT_00_09` average precipitation (2000 to 2009) at the sample point, in hundredths of millimeters

-The `phab` data include estimated physical habitat metrics that are compiled along with the `stations` data to get the IPI score.
+The `phab` data include calculated physical habitat metrics that are compiled along with the `stations` data to get the IPI score.
 These data are in long format where multiple rows correspond to physical habitat metric values for a single site.
 The following fields are required:

 * `StationCode` unique station identifier
 * `SampleDate` date of the sample